OHI-Science/bhi-1.0-archive/baltic2015/prep/ECO/README.md

 ## Considerations

-'Data from each NUTS3 region assigned to BHI region by equally splitting NUTS3 value by number of associated BHI_IDs.
+Data from each NUTS3 region assigned to BHI region by equally splitting NUTS3 value by number of associated BHI_IDs.
 This needs to be updated to allocate by the fraction of the population density in the NUTS3 area associated with the BHI_ID (within the 25km inland buffer)